SFU-CMPT-201/a3-pub/README.md

 * Now, when you run `clang main.c other.c`, Clang conveniently combines all the compile steps described earlier and generates an executable.
 However, we can run each step separately.
 * Enter `clang -E main.c`.
 This runs only the preprocessor on `main.c`.
 Check the output to see how it looks like.
+It should have expanded your source code significantly with the header files and macros all replaced and included.
 You can also try `clang -E other.c`.
 * Enter `clang -c main.c`.
 This runs both the preprocessor and the compiler to generate an object file (`.o`) from `main.c`.
 List the files in the current directory to see what it generates.
 * Enter a command that will generate an object file from `other.c`.